 Taylor Healthcare: A Leader In Hospital Signs and Graphics

 Taylor Healthcare is a recognized leader in the management of healthcare information and communications.
 We have nearly a century of experience in healthcare and deliver solutions that help healthcare providers accelerate performance, attract and educate patients, enhance their safety and improve the quality of care.

 One of the ways we do this is with wayfinding signage systems.
-Taylor Healthcare has decades of experience with signage systems for healthcare settings and provides a true end-to-end experience.
+Taylor Healthcare has decades of experience with signage systems for hospitals and provides a true end-to-end experience.
 From an initial signage audit and good/better/best recommendations through design and turnkey installation, Taylor Healthcare can partner with you to help elevate patient safety and satisfaction throughout the continuum of care.